saptak/envddext/FAQ.md

 This reduces navigation and provides a more intuitive overview of your entire system state.

+### What about the new Security Policies features?

+The extension now includes comprehensive security policy management (v0.9.0):

+- **Basic Authentication**: Protect routes with username/password authentication, manage credentials via Kubernetes Secrets
+- **CORS Policies**: Configure cross-origin resource sharing with origins, methods, headers, and credentials support
+- **IP Filtering**: Set up allow/deny lists with CIDR range support for network-based access control
+- **Mutual TLS (mTLS)**: Configure client certificate authentication with step-by-step wizard for PKI setup

+Each security policy type has its own professional interface with real-time validation, testing guidance, and comprehensive configuration options.

+### What about the enhanced user experience features?

+Version 0.9.0 includes several major UX improvements:

+- **Resource Creation Wizard**: Multi-step guided interface for creating complex Gateways, HTTPRoutes, and Security Policies with contextual help
+- **Advanced YAML Editor**: Professional editor with syntax highlighting, validation, templates, and real-time error reporting
+- **Enhanced Template Gallery**: Comprehensive gallery with search, filtering, categorization, ratings, and one-click deployment
+- **Professional Interface**: All features use Material-UI theming with responsive design and intuitive workflows

+These features make complex configurations accessible to users of all experience levels.

 ## What Else Can I Do?

 ### Can I use this for real projects?